Website under construction in August of 2008.

 The SECOND discovery is with Peter W. Taylor who married Nancy Crosthwait, daughter of Jacob Crosthwait, son of William of Orange.
 Who Peter descended from was not known.
 My genealogical buddy on this branch is Patti Adinolfi, who is a descendant.
 I have contacted her about the information and discussed the possibility of who I am putting forward as the father & family of Peter Taylor.

 This Peter W. Taylor as son of Samuel Taylor I is at this time (9/2018) speculation it hasn't been proved 100%, but there is so much information that points to it, that it cannot be ignored.
 Therefore, it will be the latest theory until something else is found.
 I did extensive research and what I found coincided with previous research and the family tradition of Peter's descendants.
 For more information on this research see Peter W. Taylor's page on this website.

 Finding ancestor's in the royal family of England – The Wentworth's, on my maternal side.

 The THIRD discovery is with Margery Wentworth, married John Seymour who are parents of Jane Seymour, third wife of Henry VIII.
 Thanks to Gerald Ralph Fuller who did extensive research on my mother's family – The Allen's and Knapps, which I have transcribed onto this website, I knew something about the Wentworth family, and since this family had titles, the name stuck with me.
 The Wentworth's go back to William The Conqueror and are in the Doomsday records, in the Yorkshire.
-So while watching “The White Queen”, I heard the name Wentworth mentioned by Cecily Neville, Duchess of York (the mother) of Edward IV.
+So while watching “The White Queen” series, I heard the name Wentworth mentioned by Cecily Neville, Duchess of York (the mother) of Edward IV.
 And since I wasn't that familiar with his reign, I did a little research and found the connection to Jane Seymour & Henry VIII.